IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 - *code_challenge_method* (OPTIONAL): Indicator used for the code challenge transformation method.
 It's value MAY be *plain* or *S256* [OAuth 2.1, Section 9.8].

-- *redirect_uri* (OPTIONAL): The absolute URI of the Authorization Client callback endpoint to which the authorization server will send the user agent back once access is granted (or denied).
+- *redirect_uri* (OPTIONAL): The absolute URI of the Authorization Client callback endpoint to which the Authorization Server will send the user agent back once access is granted (or denied).
 This parameter is required if the Authorization Client is registered at the Authorization Server with multiple redirect URI, optional otherwise [OAuth 2.1, Section 3.1.2.3].

 - *scope* (OPTIONAL): The scope claimed by the Authorization Client.